Michigan Boating Accident Lawyers

 Michigan Boat Safety Act (MCL 324.80101 et seq.)

-This statute governs the registration, equipment, and operation of all watercraft on Michigan waters.
+This statute governs registration, equipment, and operation rules for covered watercraft on Michigan waters.
 It establishes speed rules, right-of-way requirements, mandatory safety equipment, and operator conduct standards.
-Any violation constitutes evidence of negligence in a civil injury claim.
+A violation can be strong evidence of negligence in a civil injury claim when the rule applies to the craft and facts involved.

 Boating Under the Influence (MCL 324.80176)

-Operating a vessel with a BAC of 0.08% or higher is illegal in Michigan — the same threshold as motor vehicles.
+Operating a motorboat, including a vessel propelled wholly or partly by machinery while underway, with a BAC of 0.08% or higher is illegal in Michigan under MCL 324.80176.
 Enhanced penalties apply above 0.17% and for BUI causing serious injury or death.
 A BUI arrest or conviction is powerful evidence of negligence in the civil case that runs alongside the criminal proceeding.

 Children and Personal Flotation Devices

 Michigan law requires children under six to wear a personal flotation device at all times while aboard a vessel.
-An operator who allowed a young child on a boat without a life jacket, and that child was injured, has violated this requirement outright.
-Violation of a safety statute is evidence of negligence per se.
+An operator who allowed a young child on a boat without a life jacket, and that child was injured, may have violated a safety requirement.
+That violation can be strong evidence of negligence in the civil claim.

 Operator Negligence and Boat Owner Liability